 Once the experts rate your house they will prepare a detailed report on your home.
 The report will show all the improvements that could be made.
 Fortunately, it doesn’t cost much to receive this valuable report and the EnerGuide rating.

 So what happens if your home comes in with a really low rating?
-Well, if you can feel a wind in your living room and you burn a cord of wood every week to heat your home, a low rating wouldn’t be a surprise to any one.
+Well, if you can feel the wind in your living room and you burn a cord of wood every week to heat your home, a low rating wouldn’t be a surprise to anyone.
 Most houses with low energy efficiency are obvious to the buyers anyway.
 But remember, most homes will do fine and this rating is a guide to give buyers some peace of mind when they purchase a home.
 The more information they have, the higher the probability they will buy your home.

 This is just another way to show the buyers you are serious about selling your home.

 How do we get started?
-Call me.
+Call us.